docker-library/docs/influxdb/content.md

 ## Start InfluxDB 3 Enterprise

 Use the InfluxDB 3 Enterprise Docker image to run a standalone or clustered instance.
-This section describes how to mount a file system object store using Docker CLI or Docker Compose.
+This section describes how to mount a file system object store using Docker Compose or Docker CLI.

 ### Docker Compose